 Vibrate all PIZZICATI, unless told otherwise - it really makes a difference!

 CONCERTS We normally present three mainstage concerts each season, and supplement these with a school concert and/or run-out community concert.

-One or two rehearsals, including the Dress Rehearsal, are held prior to each concert at the concert venue (normally UVic Centre Farquhar Auditorium).
+One or two rehearsals, including the Dress Rehearsal, are held prior to each concert at the concert venue (normally The Farquhar at UVic).
 Dress rehearsals DO NOT require concert dress, unless specifically requested for a photo shoot or special circumstance.

-Dress code for women: black dress or skirt (full or calf length), or black trousers; black blouse; black shoes (no runners); dark stockings or black socks.
-Dress code for men: black trousers, black jacket, white shirt and black bow tie; black shoes (no runners) and black socks.
+Dress code for women: black dress or skirt (full length), or black dress pants; black jacket (optional); black blouse; black dress shoes and dark stockings or black socks.
+Dress code for men: black trousers; black jacket; black shirt; long black tie (optional); black dress shoes and black socks.
 Tuxedos are appropriate but not essential.
 Concert Decorum: The GVYO strives to act professionally, so be aware of your behaviour and appearance as a GVYO performer.
 Most tuning takes place backstage before the performance.
 Backstage noise should be kept to a minimum, entrances and exits should be calm, and deportment on stage dignified.
 Distracting habits, e.g. practicing onstage before the performance or fidgeting during it, take away from the music.